lkrms/pretty-php/docs/Rules.md

 <small>(optional, `processTokens()`, priority 100)</small>

-Suppression of blank lines after DocBlocks is disabled for the first DocBlock in each document.
+Suppression of blank lines after DocBlocks is removed for the first DocBlock in each document.

 Blank lines added before DocBlocks by other rules are removed.